whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 We welcome any kind of contribution.
 If you want to contribute, just create a ticket!

 ## License
-LGPL-3.0.
+MIT.
 See [LICENSE](https://github.com/dsp-uga/kampf/blob/master/LICENSE) for details.

 ## Other References
 We also benefited from these two papers on cilia motion and segmentation: